Skip to content

 A note on over-tuning Anki or your Anki cards

-It's very easy to get lost in trying to make the ultimate Anki note with automatically generated furigana and dictionary look-ups on hover and other amazing features.
+It's very easy to get lost in trying to create the ultimate Anki note with automatically generated furigana and dictionary look-ups on hover and other amazing features.
 While those are certainly cool technologically speaking, they pose a real problem to actually learning Japanese.
 Not only are they prone to breaking or not working cross-device, they clearly encourage the wrong mindset.
 You do not need to insert furigana and hover-dictionaries into Anki, because all the information you should be aiming to remember is on the flash card already.
 If you don't know a word inside a sentence, you simply create another card for that word.
 The cards should be as simple as possible and the review process as fast as possible.
 The sentences should merely serve as a reminder of the context the word was used it, not as a target of study while you are trying to remember something entirely else.

 Feel free to install those things anyway of course, but my opinion is that they are completely redundant.
 I recommend using merely this deck template and the settings I propose.